pdw-git/express-k8s-demo/README.md

 ## Docker Compose

-To make the dependency of installing and running Mongo easier there is a docker compose file that will build the required images so they can be run using docker-compose
+To make the dependency of installing and running Mongo easier there is a docker-compose.yml file that will build the required images so they can be run using docker-compose

-The composition is defined in docker-compose.yml

 Ensure that docker-compose is installed and then run